Kyle Foggo: Biography

 Foggo grew up in the San Diego, California, area and attended Hilltop High School and later San Diego State University.

 After brief experience in law enforcement, Foggo entered the CIA through the Presidential Management Intern program and spent much of his career managing and awarding various contracts.
 Foggo began in what was then known as the CIA's Directorate of Administration (DA) which handled a significant portion of the agency's contracting.
 He spent most of his CIA career in Management General Services, but also did a stint in the Directorate of Science and Technology.

 Foggo's early postings included stations in Europe and Latin America, including a position in Honduras in the 1980s where he worked with the US Ambassador to Honduras, John Negroponte, who would go on to become the Director of National Intelligence.

+In 1989, while serving with the CIA station in Vienna, Foggo was arrested after assaulting a cyclist in a road-rage incident and reportedly attempted to avoid prosecution by invoking diplomatic immunity using State Department credentials.
+Station chief Olson considered Foggo's subsequent explanation implausible and reported the incident to the CIA's Office of Security.

 Foggo was also chief of the CIA's support base in Germany, the base responsible for providing Middle East stations (including Iraq) with logistical support.

 As EXDIR, he was responsible for executive management of the CIA bureaucracy.
 He was appointed, in October 2004, by then-Director of Central Intelligence Porter Goss over the objections of CIA staff.